-- 3.8 If the complaint or appeal is in written form, the school should respond with a written reply.
-If the complaint is made verbally, the responsible staff may decide whether to respond orally or in writing.
-If the case is referred by other divisions/sections of the EDB/other organisations, a copy of the written reply should be forwarded to them for reference. - 3.9 Generally speaking, the time limit for replying to a complaint/appeal should start from the date on which it is received or when the complainant agrees to let the school have access to his/her personal data.
+3.9 If the complaint or appeal is in written form, the school should respond with a written reply.
+If the complaint or appeal is made verbally, the responsible staff may decide whether to respond orally or in writing.
+If the case is referred by other divisions/sections of the EDB/other organisations, a copy of the written reply should be forwarded to them for reference.

+3.10 Generally speaking, the time limit for replying to a complaint/appeal should start from the date on which it is received or when the complainant agrees to let the school have access to his/her personal data.
 If the information submitted is incomplete, the time limit should start from the date on which the school receives from the complainant the necessary information.
-If a reply cannot be given within the specified period, the school should explain to the complainant in writing why a longer handling time is needed to provide a substantive reply and, if possible, the estimated time frame for issuing a substantive reply.
+If a reply cannot be given within the specified period, interim replies should be issued to the complainant explaining why a longer handling time is needed to provide a substantive reply and, if possible, the estimated time frame for issuing a substantive reply.